The Employment-Based Green Card Process

 Step 1: The PERM Process

-Khurgel Immigration Law Firm (KILF) provides comprehensive representation throughout the entire PERM process, including detailed case analysis, filing preparation, employer audit file compilation and related legal advice.
+Khurgel Immigration Law Firm (KILF) provides comprehensive representation throughout the entire PERM process, including detailed case analysis, filing preparation, employer audit file preparation and related legal advice.
 We also take on cases at the audit stage and during post-denial audits to the Board of Alien Labor Certification Appeals (BALCA).

-During the PERM stage, although the attorney will do most of the paperwork, the employer’s cooperation is critical.
+During the PERM stage, although the attorney will prepare the paperwork to be submitted to the government, the employer’s cooperation is critical.
 The DOL mandates that a number of steps only be conducted by the employer.
 The employer should expect to:

 - Provide documents and relevant information about the company and the proffered position;

 - Review and approve the job details prepared by the attorney;

 - Register on the PERM online filing system;